Professor Reiko Goto, who specializes in economic philosophy, which adds a philosophical perspective to the academic field of economics,

 Incentive theory that makes you say

-Professor Goto specializes in "economic philosophy," an academic field that analyzes the real world starting from the intersection of economics and philosophy.
-It is based on John Rawls, who advocated "Theory of Justice," and Amartya Sen, who used the term "rational fools" to argue that economic rationality alone cannot explain human behavior.
-(1998 Nobel Prize winner in economics) et al. The aim is to academically formulate what has been analyzed from there and to make use of it in reality.
+Professor Goto's specialty, "economic philosophy," is an academic field that analyzes the real world starting from the intersection of economics and philosophy.
+It is based on the ideas advocated by John Rawls, who proposed "A Theory of Justice," and Amartya Sen (1998 Nobel Prize in Economics), who used the term "rational fools" to argue that human behavior cannot be explained by economic rationality alone.
+His aim is to formulate his analysis from this perspective academically and apply it to real-world situations.

 capabilities of the elderly and people with disabilities